 - Optimize your profile: When you search for jobs, see what skills, functions, relevant experience, and industries employers are looking for in prospective candidates and change your profile matches.
 The skills section, for example, is comprised of keywords that you included in your Skills & Endorsements section as well as other key terms you’ve included throughout your profile.

-Work with a Professional Recruiter
+Work with a Professional Recruiter or Headhunter

 Want to know how your social media profiles rate or want some individualized recommendations for your social media clean up efforts?
 The knowledgeable and experienced recruiters at 4 Corner Resources (4CR) are here to help.
 Our recruiting and staffing professionals provide guidance and recommendations to candidates about how they can update their profiles, resumes, and prepare for interviews with prospective employers.